Smoking meat should be fun, but if you’re just getting started it can feel like there is way too much you have to learn.

 If you’ve ever smoked a brisket or pork shoulder chances are you’ve experienced the dreaded “stall”.

-When the temperature on the thermometer decides it doesn’t want to change for hours at time.
+When the temperature on the thermometer decides it doesn’t want to change for hours at a time.

 Don’t make the newbie mistake of getting impatient and increasing the heat.
 Remember that we are aiming for succulent meat, not a pot roast.

-There are many theories around the stall, ranging from moisture leaving the meat, slow rendering fat or the protein breaking down.
+There are many theories around the stall, ranging from the moisture leaving the meat, slow rendering fat or the protein breaking down.

 If you want to geek out we have a full article explaining the science of the stall but the best advice is not to panic, keep the temperature stable and eventually the temperature of the meat will start to slowly climb.

 Something this delicious wouldn’t be possible without some challenges!